defenseunicorns/pepr/docs/roadmap.md

   - **Competitive Analysis**:
     Understand the competitive landscape and how/where Pepr can/does differentiate itself.
 Have it in the docs.

-## Phase 3: Donation, Transition, and Stabilization/Improvement of New Features
+## Phase 3: Donation, Transition, Move Project, and Stabilization/Improvement of New Features

 - **Q3**:
+  - **Donation**:
+    - Donate the project to the CNCF.
+    - CNCF Code of conduct
+    - CNCF IP policy
+    - CNCF CLA
+    - Discoverable and simple governance model
+    - move project to its own organization
+    - ensure license in Apache 2.0
+    - Transfer trademark, logo, domain name, and other assets to CNCF.
   - **Community Building**:
     Grow the contributor base, establish a governance model, and encourage community-led initiatives.
 Interact with people in our Slack channel.
   - **Feature Development**:
     Based on community feedback, continuously improve and add features.
 Rigoursly test and document and review code.
   - **Project Advocation**:
     Publicly advocate for the project and encourage adoption.
+  - **Submit PR for Sandbox**
+    - Submit sandbox PR when ready

-## Phase 4: Donation, Transition, and Stabilization/Improvement of New Features
+## Phase 4: Post Donation

 - **Q4**:
   - **Road to GA**:
     Right now, Pepr itself is still in its 'development' phase.
 We are working on some final things before we release the official 1.0 General Availability (GA) release
+  - **Community Meetings**:
+    - Monthly community meetings/steering committee meetings/contributor meetings
+  - **Review Sandbox PR**
+    - Review PR for sandbox
+  - **Road to Incubation**:
+    - to come